learn-co-curriculum/dsc-xgboost-lab/README.md

 }
 ```

-Now that we have constructed our `params` dictionary, create a `GridSearchCV` object in the cell below and use it to iterate tune our XGBoost model.
+Now that we have constructed our `params` dictionary, create a `GridSearchCV` object in the cell below and use it to iteratively tune our XGBoost model.

 Now, in the cell below: